 Artword @ The PearlArtword 2008-2009 season launch Sat Sept 13 at 8 pm at The Pearl Company, 16 Steven Street, Hamilton.

-We've bought a neighbourhood bar in the James North arts district of Hamilton.
-We're busy turning it into an arts hub and live music venue.
+We bought a neighbourhood bar in the James North arts district of Hamilton and have turrned it into an arts hub and live music venue.

 15 Colbourne Street, Hamilton